Rizwan Ullah Khan

+During his career, Khan was the Chief Instructor at the Combat Commanders' School (CCS), commanded the No. 11 Sqn (1995—1997), and served as Deputy Director and then Director Operations Research & Development at the Directorate of Plans, Air Headquarters.
+He also commanded the Combat Commanders' School from July 2001 to July 2002.
+He was a member of the Royal Aeronautical Society and the Pakistan Engineering Council.

+In the 1997 TV series Shahpar, he played the role of Officer Commanding No. 11 Sqn, mirroring his real-life position at the time.

 Early life and education

-Born on 13 August 1957 in Rawalpindi, Rizwan Ullah was the first child of Captain Abdullah Khan of the Pakistan Army and Zubaida Abdullah.
-Growing up on various army bases, he faced the challenges of a military upbringing.
-During the Indo-Pakistani War of 1971, his father Lt Colonel Abdullah Khan was taken as a Prisoner of War (POW) and spent three years in a POW camp.
+Rizwan Ullah was born on 13 August 1957 in Rawalpindi.
+He was the first child of then Captain Abdullah Khan of the Pakistan Army and Zubaida.
+He grew up on various army bases.
+His father, was held as a prisoner of war (POW) of the Indo-Pakistani War of 1971 and spent three years in a POW camp as a Lieutenant Colonel.

-Rizwan's mother Zubaida, decided to enroll both of her sons in Cadet College Hasan Abdal.
-This decision along with the insightful letters regularly sent by their POW father, became a defining chapter in Rizwan's life.
-Later, Rizwan Ullah often shared with his children that his father's remote guidance through letters played a crucial role in shaping his personality, character, and destiny.
-Rizwan was in the 17th Entry (1970) of PAF College Sargodha.
+Zubaida decided to enroll both of her sons in Cadet College Hasan Abdal.
+This decision, along with the insightful letters regularly sent by their POW father, became a defining chapter in Khan's life.

+Rizwanullah was in the 17th Entry (1970) of PAF College Sargodha.